Jamie Foxx biography

 Though he studied music in college, his life changed in 1989 when a girlfriend challenged him to

 get up onstage at the Comedy Club.
-Foxx's career was launched into overdrive when he was cast on the
+Jamie's career was launched into overdrive when he was cast on the

 groundbreaking Fox sketch series In Living Color.
 Foxx spent three seasons on the show developing

 a wide array of characters.
-Foxx also had a recurring role on the critically acclaimed show Roc, in
+Jamie also had a recurring role on the critically acclaimed show Roc, in

 which he played Crazy George.